aaronwmorris/indi-allsky/README.md

 # Indi Allsky
-indi-allsky is software used to manage a Linux-based All Sky Camera.
+indi-allsky is software used to manage a Linux-based All Sky Camera using the INDI framework.
+Theoretically, any INDI supported CCD/CMOS camera should be usable.

 ## Requirements
 * A computer running a modern Linux distribution, such as a Raspberry Pi